HirokiShimaUnited/ODA_Analysis/README.md

 # ODA_Analysis
 Independent analysis of Official Development Assistance (ODA) effectiveness, 2000–2023.
 Uses OECD DAC2A and World Bank WDI data to explore how education and health investments influence literacy, life expectancy, and infant mortality, highlighting cross-sector connectivity in human development.
+Includes R scripts, RMarkdown, and a PDF report with fully reproducible analysis.

 ## Data Sources
 - **OECD DAC2A:** Aid (ODA) disbursements to countries and regions (2000–2023)